lightninglabs/pool/README.md

 and we just wait for the next batch to come across.

 To illustrate how the uniform price clearing works consider the following example.
-Let's say I want to buy 100 million satoshis (1 BTC), for at least 10 days (1440 blocks) at a price of 5% (using high numbers to make it easy to follow).
+Let's say I want to buy 100 million satoshis (1 BTC, 1000 units), for at least 10 days (1440 blocks) at a price of 5% (using high numbers to make it easy to follow).
 However, the _market clearing price_ (where the supply+demand curves cross) is actually 1%.
 In this case I bid _more_ than the market clearing price, but end up paying that price, as it's the best price that was possible in that market.

 A simple rule of thumb for bids and asks is as follows: